AlexisBurns/course-in-a-box/index.md

 published: true
 ---

-## Welcome to the Kansas City Public Library VISTA Project!
+## Welcome Onboard!

-As an intermediary, the Library partners with local organizations serving as AmeriCorps VISTA member host sites.
-AmeriCorps VISTA members provide a year of service, bringing their passion and perseverance where the need is greatest: to organizations that help eradicate poverty.

-## We are always learning and growing!

-This course is designed to give an overview of expectations within the VISTA Project.
-You can return to this site at any time for resources or to refresh your memory!
+The Kansas City Public Library is happy to have VISTAs serving in the Metro.
+As an intermediary, the Library partners with local organizations to host VISTAs.
+So whether you are working here at KCPL or at another site, we are all a team!
+You are welcome to visit this site if you ever need additional resources, or just to refresh your memory.
+Let's get started!

+## Thank you for joining our team!